Emotional Headlines That Increase Clicks

 You’ll Never Believe Google’s Biggest Secret!

-Emotional headlines should always match the content.
+Emotional headlines should create interest while still matching the content.

 Examples of Emotional Headlines